crossdb-org/docs/docs/sql/operators.md

      IN                  | Value is within a list of values		| TBD NOT IN              | Value is not within a list of values	| TBD LIKE                | Simple pattern matching		|
-     NOT LIKE            | Negation of simple pattern matching	| TBD
+     NOT LIKE            | Negation of LIKE	            | TBD REGEXP              | Regular expression pattern matches 	|
+     NOT REGEXP          | Negation of REGEXP	| TBD RLIKE               | Synonym for REGEXP 	|

 LIKE is used together with wildcards to match strings.
 Its usage is described as follows: